 - The Las Vegas crime of involuntary servitude

-In conspiracy murder cases, the sentence may be 2 to 10 years in Nevada State Prison with maybe an additional fine of $5,000.
-Otherwise, it's 1 to 6 years in prison.
+In conspiracy murder cases, the sentence may be two to ten (2 - 10) years in Nevada State Prison with maybe an additional fine of $5,000.
+Otherwise, it is one to six (1 - 6) years in prison.

-If the defendant is accused of conspiring to commit the Nevada crime of racketeering, then it's also a category B felony in Nevada.
-But the sentence will be 5 to 20 years in prison and maybe a $25,000 fine.
+If the defendant is accused of conspiring to commit the Nevada crime of racketeering, then it is also a category B felony in Nevada.
+But the sentence will be five to twenty (5 - 20) years in prison and maybe a $25,000 fine.

 Conspiring to commit any other crime not listed above is a gross misdemeanor in Nevada.
 The sentence includes up to 364 days in Clark County Detention Center and/or up to $2,000 in fines.
 The same penalty holds for when the defendant is found to have conspired to commit any of the following acts: